 An integer value; 0 means no error has been detected.

-hb_write-Write a sparse matrix to a file

-call hb_write (a, iret, iunit, filename, key, rhs, mtitle)
+hb_write-Write a sparse matrix to a file in the Harwell-Boeing format call hb_write (a, iret, iunit, filename, key, rhs, mtitle)

 a the sparse matrix to be written.

 Specified as: a structured data of type psb_spmat_type.